drgarcia1986/simple-settings/docs/index.md

 * `prefix`: if you set a prefix this value will be prepended to the keys when looked up on the backend.
 The value is prepended without any interpretation, so the key `key="MYKEY" and prefix="my/namespace/"` would resolve to `key="my/namespace/MYKEY"` and `key="MYKEY" and prefix="MY_NAMESPACE_"` would resolve to `key="MY_NAMESPACE_MYKEY"`.
-Some backends may implement a default `pattern` to prevent setting invalid prefixes.

 #### Redis
 You can read your settings dynamically in redis if you activate the `DYNAMIC_SETTINGS` special setting with `redis` backend: